GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

 # Puzzles

-??? question "Transcribing DNA into RNA"
+??? question "Transcribing DNA into RNA (tdir)"

     An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.